jhawthorn/galette/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/jhawthorn/galette.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## Galette?

+Depending on where you are in the world, a galette is either a crêpe or a tart.
+Both are delicious.

 ## License